 Star Citizen wants to create a living, breathing science fiction universe with unparalleled immersion.

 Simply put it is going to be the best damn space game ever.
-Explore solo or join an organisation to fight for their cause.
-Whether you want to be a law abiding citizen or pirate, your choices will impact how the Star Citizen universe will play out for you.
+Explore solo or join an organization to fight for their cause.
+Whether you want to be a law-abiding citizen or pirate, your choices will impact how the Star Citizen universe will play out for you.
 Your reputation and role will determine your path and encounters in this space game.

 Risk can even mean death, your character can actually die.
 With death comes your successor, which will have traits of your previous character.
 As death will be an element of the game you will think twice before taking a risky assignment.
 Don’t worry though, you won’t die that easily and medics can patch you up but it may leave some scars, even artificial limbs.

 Not an arcade game but a real space simulator